Andreyhuey/cryptox-app/README.md

-# Getting Started with Create React App
+# Getting Started with CryptoX App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The crypto project provides its users with the top rated 100 cryptocurrencies, their pricechart, statistics & description.
+It also provides recent News of each cryptocurrency, supported by coinranking API endpoints.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs Needed Dependencies from the package json needed to run the web application.

 ### `npm start`